jrheard/blog/python/blackjack.md

 Other Features
 ==============

 In real life, Blackjack can be much more complicated than the version we've built.
-Check out the [Wikipedia page](https://en.wikipedia.org/wiki/Blackjack) - if any features jump out at you (e.g. aces being worth 1 _or_ 11; splitting; betting), go ahead and implement them!
+Check out the [Wikipedia page](https://en.wikipedia.org/wiki/Blackjack) and implement any features that jump out at you (e.g. aces being worth 1 _or_ 11; splitting; betting)!

+Our test program won't be able to handle your program once you've added more features to it, so be sure to submit your finished Blackjack program **before** adding new features to it.
+Once you've submitted the simple version of the program, we'll have a saved copy of it and you can go ahead and add more features to it.

 [starter-code]: {{site.baseurl}}/python/blackjack_starter_code.py